bokkypoobah/ConnextProjectContracts/README.md

 Initializes the thread onchain to prep it for dispute (called when no newer state update is available).
 This is the thread corollary to `startExit` for channel.

-1. Verifies that the channel is in the `ThreadDispute` state and that `threadClosingTime` for the provided user has not expired.
+1. Verifies that the channel is in the `ThreadDispute` state.
 2. Verifies that it is being called by either the hub or the user.
 3. Verifies that the provided `user` is either the sender or the receiver in the channel
-4. Verifies that the thread status is open (i.e. that the thread with that threadID is not already in dispute)
+4. Verifies that the thread dispute timer is 0 (i.e. that the thread with that threadID is not already in dispute)
 5. Verifies the signature that is submitted to ensure that it belongs to the sender and verifies that the initial state of this thread is contained in the recorded `threadRoot` using `_verifyThread.`
-6. Updates the thread state onchain and sets the thread's status to `Exiting`.
+6. Updates the thread state onchain and stars the `threadClosingTime` timer.
 7. Emits the `DidStartExitThread` event.
 ```
 function startExitThread(